Saynka/reading-notes/README.md

 ##Three reminders
 **In _My_ Own Words**

-1.Challenges
+1. Tips for myself
   1. Learning the art of 1's and 0's is obviouly gonna be challenging but im excited.

-2.
+  2. Re-reading to exspose yourself to this new language you have 6 months to learn.
+  3. Dont forget to go outside.